lj-ditrapani/make_html/README.markdown

 -----------------------

-The `"modules"` configuration property specifies a list of python modules to run post-processing on the generated xml.etree.ElementTree before it is written out to the final output HTML file.
+The `"modules"` configuration property specifies a list of python modules to run post-processing on the generated xml.etree.Element before it is written out to the final output HTML file.
-Each python module must have a `main(tree, config)` function that has two parameters.
+Each python module must have a `main(html, config)` function that has two parameters.
-The first parameter is the xml.etree.ElementTree created from the markdown and the second parameter is a dictionary of the combined folder-level configuration and per-file configuration.
+The first parameter is the xml.etree.Element created from the markdown (it is an HTML tag) and the second parameter is a dictionary of the combined folder-level configuration and per-file configuration.
-The `main` function must return an xml.etree.ElementTree object.
+The `main` function returns None, therefor, the xml.etree.Element object must be modified in-place by the `main()` function.

 `main` function signature:

-    ElementTree X dictionary -> ElementTree
+    Element X dictionary -> None

 The python modules must already be on the python path.
 The `make_html.py` script will load each python module specified and invoke the `main(tree, config)` function of each module.
+The modules are executed in the order they are declared in the configuration files.
+Modules declared in the folder-level `config.json` file are executed before any modules declared in the per-file configuration.

 Title